Yae-sine/Smart-Parking-Management-System/README.md

    pip install -r requirements.txt
 ```

-### Raspberry Pi Integration (Optional)
+### Raspberry Pi Integration (Optional)  <a name="Raspberry-Pi-Integration"></a>
 The Raspberry Pi component of this project is optional.
 You can run the AI detection system and web interface without it.

 The Raspberry Pi adds the following physical features to the smart parking system:
 - **LED Indicators**:
-  - Red LED illuminates when all parking spots are occupied
+  - 🔴 Red LED illuminates when all parking spots are occupied
-  - Green LED illuminates when at least one spot is available
+  - 🟢 Green LED illuminates when at least one spot is available
 - **Barrier Control**:
   - Works with ESP32 to control entry/exit barriers
   - Automatically opens when a car approaches